Lordyphon2021/LordyLink-online-firmware-updater/README.md

 # LordyLink

-This QT-based GUI application connects a PC to an ATMega 644PA-based Eurorack Synth Controller via USB for online firmware updating and user-data management.
+This Qt-based GUI application connects a PC to an ATMega 644PA-based Eurorack Synth Controller via USB for online firmware updating and user-data management.